rashadism/openchoreo/docs/install-guide-multi-cluster.md

 This guide walks you through the installation and setup of OpenChoreo on a multi-cluster Kubernetes environment.
 The process involves creating and configuring two Kubernetes clusters: one for the **Control Plane** and another for the **Data Plane**.
-After configuring the clusters, you will install OpenChoreo using Helm, verify the installation, and install the `choreoctl` CLI tool to manage OpenChoreo components.
+After configuring the clusters, you will install OpenChoreo using Helm, verify the installation, and install the `occ` CLI tool to manage OpenChoreo components.

 By the end of this guide, you'll have a fully functional OpenChoreo deployment running on a multi-cluster setup.